timostamm/protobuf-ts/MANUAL.md

   name, the prefix is dropped from the value names.
 Set this option to disable this behavior.

+- "use_proto_field_name"
+  By default interface fields use lowerCamelCase names by transforming proto field names to follow common style convention for TypeScript.
+Set this option to preserve original proto field names in generated interfaces.

 - "ts_nocheck"
   Generate a @ts-nocheck annotation at the top of each file.
 This will become the default behaviour in the next major release.